normanmunge/banking-crisis-eda/README.md

 This data science project uses data to analyze the financial stability of 13 African countries from 1860 to 2014.
 It also creates a supervised classification model using Logistic Regression to predict whether a country will get a systemic_crisis warning.

 ## Dataset
-The dataset was provided by Kaggle under the 'Systemic Crisis, Banking Crisis, inflation Crisis In Africa' (dataset link) [https://drive.google.com/file/d/1fTQ9R29kgAhInFO0HMqvkcAfSZWg6fCx/view].
+The dataset was provided by Kaggle under the 'Systemic Crisis, Banking Crisis, inflation Crisis In Africa' [dataset link](https://drive.google.com/file/d/1fTQ9R29kgAhInFO0HMqvkcAfSZWg6fCx/view).
 It has been derived from the original copy and simplified for learning purposes.

 ## Objective & Goal
 Thus, the objective is to build and train a Supervised Classification Machine Learning model to predict the systemic crisis warning of a particular country given a set of indicators like the annual inflation rates.